-Use only Isopropyl Alcohol on the Valve's interior.
+Use only Isopropyl Alcohol on the valve's interior.
 Other cleaning agents or solvents are not recommended.
-Do not insert any tool inside the Valve body.
-Do not use compressed air to blow out the Valve after cleaning.
+Do not insert any tool inside the valve body.
+Do not use compressed air to blow out the valve after cleaning.

-To clean the entire Valve body, remove both flange ends according to the disassembly instructions, and immerse the body in IPA.
+To clean the entire valve body, remove both flange ends according to the disassembly instructions in Section 4.2 (previous page).
+Use an IPA impregnated cloth to wipe the valve's interior surfaces.
+The valve body may be immersed in IPA if needed.